-Data Item Response Options Content Guidance and Related Definitions Accomplishment Name (continued) SUSTAINABILITY: Developed a plan to ensure that the progress made in addressing substance abuse-related behavioral health disparities is sustained beyond the grant program initiative Other Describe the Accomplishment • Free text Provide a brief description of the accomplishment experienced during the reporting period.
-You can report an accomplishment again in subsequent reporting periods (for example, if a related accomplishment occurred in more than one reporting period).
+Data Item Response Options Content Guidance and Related Definitions Accomplishment Name (continued) EVALUATION: Assessed changes in the number of individuals in the high- need subpopulation served or reached (age, residential area, SES, other) SUSTAINABILITY: Developed a plan to ensure that the grantee sustains progress made in addressing substance abuse-related behavioral health disparities beyond the grant program initiative Other Describe the Accomplishment Free text Provide a brief description of the accomplishment experienced during the reporting period.
+You can report an accomplishment again in subsequent reporting periods, for example, if a related accomplishment occurred in more than one reporting period.
 The field accepts up to 3,000 characters.
-Barrier/Challenge Name ASSESSMENT: Difficulty defining the disparate population(s) (race, ethnicity, sex, LGBTQ) ASSESSMENT: Difficulty obtaining data on needs or outcomes for disparate population(s) (race, ethnicity, sex, LGBTQ) ASSESSMENT: Difficulty obtaining data on needs or outcomes for high-need subpopulations (age, residential area, SES, other) ALL: Difficulty engaging the population(s) experiencing substance abuse-related behavioral health disparities in assessment, capacity building, planning, implementation, evaluation, or dissemination efforts Report any barriers/challenges you experienced related to Behavioral Health Disparities during the reporting period.
+Barrier/Challenge Name ASSESSMENT: Difficulty defining the disparate population(s) (race, ethnicity, sex, LGBTQ) ASSESSMENT: Difficulty obtaining data on needs or outcomes for disparate population(s) (race, ethnicity, sex, LGBTQ) ASSESSMENT: Difficulty obtaining data on needs or outcomes for high-need subpopulations (age, residential area, SES, other) Report any barriers/challenges you experienced related to Behavioral Health Disparities during the reporting period.
 If you select "Other," provide a brief description.
 The field accepts up to 200 characters.

-Data Item Response Options Content Guidance and Related Definitions Barrier/Challenge Name (continued) ALL: Problems understanding or applying National Standards for Culturally and Linguistically Appropriate Services (CLAS) to grant program activities CAPACITY: Difficulty developing coalitions or strategic partnerships with other agencies or key stakeholders to address substance abuse-related behavioral health disparities in your state, tribe, or jurisdiction CAPACITY: Low capacity among subrecipients to address behavioral health disparities issues CAPACITY: Difficulty finding or providing appropriate training for communities to address behavioral health disparities IMPLEMENTATION: Lack of interventions specific to the disparate population(s) (race, ethnicity, sex, LGBTQ) IMPLEMENTATION: Lack of interventions specific to the highneed subpopulation(s) (age, residential area, SES, other) IMPLEMENTATION: Inability to adapt interventions to make them applicable to specific behavioral health disparities of disparate and high-need subpopulation(s) EVALUATION: Lack of data to assess changes in outcomes by populations that face behavioral health disparities related to substance use.
-EVALUATION: Lack of data to assess changes in the number of individuals in the disparate population served or reached. (race, ethnicity, sex, LGBTQ) EVALUATION: Lack of data to assess changes in the number of individuals in the high-need subpopulation served or reached. (age, residential area, SES, other) Other
+Data Item Response Options Content Guidance and Related Definitions Barrier/Challenge Name (continued) ALL: Difficulty engaging the population(s) experiencing substance abuse-related behavioral health disparities in assessment, capacity building, planning, implementation, evaluation, or dissemination efforts ALL: Problems understanding or applying National Standards for Culturally and Linguistically Appropriate Services (CLAS) to grant program activities CAPACITY: Difficulty developing coalitions or strategic partnerships with other agencies or key stakeholders to address substance abuse-related behavioral health disparities in your state, tribe, or jurisdiction CAPACITY: Low capacity among subrecipients to address behavioral health disparities in your state, tribe, or jurisdiction CAPACITY: Difficulty finding or providing appropriate training for communities to address behavioral health disparities IMPLEMENTATION: Lack of interventions specific to the disparate population(s) (race, ethnicity, sex, LGBTQ)

+Data Item Response Options Content Guidance and Related Definitions Barrier/Challenge Name (continued) IMPLEMENTATION: Lack of interventions specific to the high-need subpopulation(s) (age, residential area, SES, other) IMPLEMENTATION: Inability to adapt interventions to make them applicable to specific behavioral health disparities of disparate and high-need subpopulation(s) EVALUATION: Lack of data to assess changes in outcomes by populations that face behavioral health disparities related to substance use EVALUATION: Lack of data to assess changes in the number of individuals in the disparate population served or reached (race, ethnicity, sex, LGBTQ) EVALUATION: Lack of data to assess changes in the number of individuals in the high-need subpopulation served or reached (age, residential area, SES, other) Other

 Data Item Response Options Content Guidance and Related Definitions Describe the Challenge/Barrier Free text Provide a brief description of the barrier/challenge experienced during the reporting period.
 You can report a barrier/challenge again in subsequent reporting periods (for example, if a barrier continued to affect disparities for more than one reporting period).
-The field accepts up to 3,000 characters.
+The field accepts up to 1,000 characters.
 Was technical assistance (TA) requested to help address the Barrier/Challenge?
 Yes No If you received TA for the barrier/challenge, please report it under Capacity in the Training and Technical Assistance section.
-Date TA Requested Date (mm/dd/yyyy) If you select "Yes" for "Was TA requested to help address the Barrier/Challenge?," enter the date when you requested TA for the barrier/challenge.
+Date TA Requested Date (mm/dd/yyyy) If you selected "Yes" for "Was TA requested to help address the Barrier/Challenge?," enter the date when you requested TA for the barrier/challenge.
 In what other ways did you address the Barrier/Challenge?
 Free text Provide a brief description of ways, other than requesting TA, that you addressed this barrier/challenge.
 The field accepts up to 3,000 characters.